 Method

 - Preheat your oven to 350°F (175°C).
-Grease and line a baking pan with parchment paper.
+Grease and line an 7-inch (18 cm) baking pan with parchment paper.
+You can use a regular pan or even better a spring form cake pan.

-- Whisk egg yolks and sugar in a large bowl until light and creamy.
+- Whisk egg yolks and sugar in a large bowl until light and creamy, just about 5 minutes.

 - Add ricotta, vanilla extract, and soften butter to the bowl.
 Mix until smooth and well combined.

-- Mix in the dried coconut and coconut flour until evenly incorporated.
+- Mix in the dried shredded coconut and coconut flour until evenly incorporated.

 - In a separate bowl, whip the egg whites until they form stiff peaks.